wp-plugins/speed-contact-bar/README.txt

 2. Phone number
 3. Cell phone number
 4. E-Mail address
+5. any further content you wish by using the filter hook `speed-contact-bar-data`

 Up till now Speed Contact Bar supports links to these **social media platforms**, as ordered alphabetically: